bitboxer/atlas/content/blog/introducing-chess-atlas.md

 I have three goals with this website:

 - I want to write a lot
-- I want to map as much Chess knowdlege as possible
+- I want to map as much chess knowdlege as possible
-- I want to share my experience as an adult with a busy life trying to get better at Chess
+- I want to share my experience as an adult with a busy life trying to get better at chess

-Now with those three in mind, the approach that I find more natural is to build the map in the open (the atlas itself) and provide diary entries (the blog part) as I go.
+With these goals in mind, the approach that I find more natural is to build the map in the open (the atlas itself) and provide diary entries (the blog part) as I go.

 In the next blog post, I'll be explaing where I'm at in the journey at the moment, what my current study plans are.